ats4u/titaniumcore/README.markdown

 I wrote this library in 2008 as a challenge.

-I am from Japan.

 I have graduated neither high school nor university.
-I moved to Thailand in the middle of 2005.
-Since then I have been trying to educate myself with cheap living cost in Thailand.
+Since I moved to Thailand from Japan in the middle of 2005, I have been trying to educate myself with cheap living cost in Thailand.

 In late 2008, I was learning about cryptographic algorithm and related topics.
 After I finished reading the Bruce Schneier's _Applied Cryptography_, I thought